uberspark/uberxmhf/README.md

 Included modules
 ================

-The XMHF project includes several components:
+The XMHF project includes the hypervisor framework and supporting libraries along with several example hypapps:

 * [XMHF](xmhf): The eXtensible and Modular Hypervisor Framework supporting custom hypervisor-based solutions (called "hypapps").

-    * [libbaremetal](xmhf/src/libbaremetal): Utility functions used across modules, including many utility function from libc, error-handling, logging, etc.  As the name implies, this library is intended primarily for use in "bare metal" environments.
+    * [libbaremetal](xmhf/src/libbaremetal): Utility functions used across modules, including minimal libc functionality, error-handling, TPM functions, cryptographic routines, etc. As the name implies, this library is intended primarily for use in "bare metal" environments.

+XMHF includes several example hypapps including full-fledged hypapps such as TrustVisor and Lockdown:

 * [TrustVisor](hypapps/trustvisor): A special-purpose hypapp that provides code integrity as well as data integrity and secrecy for userspace Pieces of Application Logic (PALs).